I lost my wallet at the Opera House, where should I enquire about it?

 Can I go to the toilet if I need to?

 We do not allow people to leave the auditorium in the middle of a performance, as we wish to guarantee an undisrupted performance for the audience and performers alike.
+If you have to leave the auditorium in the middle of a performance, you can only re-enter after the interval.

 Why can I not get in if I am late?

 We do not admit late arrivals, as we wish to guarantee an undisrupted performance for the audience and performers alike.
+Should you arrive late, please ask for the concierge in the lobby or foyer to assist you.

 Can I take pictures during the performance?